 On May 3rd, 2015 the 2nd Annual MC1 Honor Run was held to benefit John.
 The proceeds from so many giving and kind people went to John and his family to help cover everyday expenses.
 It would not have been such an enormous success without the 500 riders, sponsors and all of our volunteers.

 In September 2016, Detective Dan Brite of the Douglas County Sheriff’s Office was one of several officers that was responding to a call of a despondent male with a gun.
 It was reported that the subject was near both a school and a hospital.
 As soon as the deputies arrived on scene, they began taking gunfire.
 Detective Brite was shot within moments, which did not end his career but the paralyzing shot ended his ability to currently stand and walk.
 Detective Brite has suffered through a long recovery process.
-The Foundation along with 2 others (Adsit Strong and Shield616) purchased a wheelchair that allows Dan to recover some of his interests again, including fishing!
+In 2017 The Foundation along with 2 others (Adsit Strong and Shield616) purchased a wheelchair that allows Dan to recover some of his interests again, including fishing!

 Antonio Lopez Jr has been an officer with the Denver Police Dept. since 2008.
 “Tony” Lopez, the oldest of five, followed in the footsteps of his father with a law enforcement career.
 While on routine patrol on December 8, 2015, he was about to conduct a traffic stop at 37th and Federal Blvd. when he was met with gunfire.
 Before he could exit his patrol car he had been shot three times; twice in the left arm and once in the chest.
 Officer Lopez, exited his vehicle and exchanged gunfire with the suspect.
 He would be shot many more times, striking his left thigh, shattering his femur and severing the femoral artery.
 The suspect was struck once in the left ankle and fled the scene, he was eventually apprehended.